com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 # Dataset

-The dataset used to answer those question is the [MyAnimeList Dataset](https://www.kaggle.com/azathoth42/myanimelist).

-It contains data about animes from [MyAnimeList](https://myanimelist.net/) which is one of the biggest platforms to see and rate animes or movies.
-Precise and clean information about each anime can be gathered including the genres, studio, popularity and more.
+The dataset used to answer those questions is the [MyAnimeList Dataset](https://www.kaggle.com/azathoth42/myanimelist).
+It contains data about all animes up to 2018 from [MyAnimeList](https://myanimelist.net/), one of the biggest social platforms to discover, rate and review animes and mangas.
+Precise and clean information about each anime can be extracted such as genres, studio, popularity, view count and more.

-The voice actors are unfortunately not included in this dataset.
-However, we can gather them through [Jikan API](https://jikan.moe/), an unofficial MyAnimeList API from which almost everything from the site can be scrapped.
+The voice actors are unfortunately not included in this dataset, although they are mentioned on the MAL website.
+However, we scrap them using the [Jikan API](https://jikan.moe/), an unofficial MyAnimeList API, to complete our data set.

 # Project structure